yrsegal/rejuvenation-modpack/README.md

   Fixes the silly internal name of the followup attack of the Probopass Crest from displaying.
 - FixSuperLuck.rb
   Super Luck increases held item chances on wild pokemon, as it's supposed to.
-- FixFactoryAreas.rb (depends on 0000.injection.rb)
-  Adds a field effect message to entering Oceana Pier's field-effect tutorial warehouse, and fixes damage pads not applying the proper types of damage.
 - RelearnPreShadowMoves.rb
   Shadow Pokemon regain their old moves over time, as they're supposed to.
 - Route4GlobalChange.rb